 The Holmes Community College girls and boys bulldog basketball teams were in action Monday night.
-On Monday night, the teams played host to Coahama.
+On Monday night, the teams played host to Coahoma.
 The girls played a close game, but a big 4th quarter by The lady Bulldogs put the game out of reach and the Lady Bulldogs won (71-65).
 The boys fared well against the long time foe.
 Using a big 2nd half , the Bulldogs were able to hold and win (94-67) over the Tigers.
-Both teams will advance to the next …Read More
+The girls record improves to (9-12) and …Read More

 The Leake Central Lady Gators come into this game with a (15-12) season record.
 The Gators quickly put points up in the start of the first half leading by 6 points(33-27).
 The Lady Gators defense went cold in the third quarter, which gave the whippets a 1 point lead at the end of the third quarter(48-49).
 The Gators finished the fourth quarter strong with a victory over the Kosciusko Whippets (61-59).
 The Gators finished this season with a record of (16-12) and wins the District …Read More

 The Lady bulldogs come in Monday night looking forward to breaking a two game losing streak.
 The 1st quarter, the lady bulldogs gain a five point lead at the end of the quarter by making quality free throws and holding good defense.
 The second quarter the lady bulldogs made 11 points in turnovers to gain a three point lead in the 2nd quarter.
 The third quarter, Mississippi Delta ties the game (29-29) then the lady bulldogs defenses forced turnovers and capitalized on them.
 The game …Read More